Season One, Episode Fourteen: “That Damn Donna Reed”

 Written by: Daniel Palladino

-Summary: A viewing of The Donna Reed Show touches off an argument between Rory and Dean about women’s roles.
+Summary: Rory and Dean argue about gender roles after watching The Donna Reed Show.
 When Lorelai loses track of a baby chick Rory is hosting for a school project, she summons Luke for help.

 All References in Chronological Order